LiyrAstroph/MICA2/docs/faq.rst

   where :math:`\sigma_i` is the data error of the :math:`i^{\rm th}` data point and :math:`N` is the number of data points.
 See :ref:`sys_err_label` for more details.

+- **How to change the time ranges of light curve reconstruction?**

+  The time ranges can be modified by the options `TimeRecLowExt` and `TimeRecUppExt`.
+For example, if denote the origin time rage as [t1, t2], the options will change the time range into [t1+TimeRecLowExt, t2+TimeRecUppExt].